 Hamakua Harvest Farmers Market

-This particularly “Hawaiian” farmers market starts later than others on the Big Island, but it’s worth the wait to “talk story” with vendors selling unique wares like homemade Thai food, wooden jewelry, CBD products, smoked fish, hemp ware, and locally-made horchata.
+This particularly “Hawaiian” farmers market starts later than others on the Big Island.
+Still, it’s worth the wait to “talk story” with vendors selling unique wares like homemade Thai food, wooden jewelry, CBD products, smoked fish, hemp ware, and locally-made horchata.
 It’s a real community haunt.

 Kona Farmers Market

-Also, the Pure Kona Green Market in South Kona is small but authentic: no foreign imports allowed.
-It takes place on Sundays in Captain Cook, and is very family friendly.
-They have live music, good food, and lots of oatmeal cookies and banana macadamia nut bread to satisfy kids and folks with a sweet tooth.
+They have live music, good food, and lots of oatmeal cookies and banana macadamia nut bread.
 For those hanging around in Kona for a bit, it’s worth checking out.

 - Kona coffee